adamsondavid/nano-edge/README.md

 # Homebrew Serverless

-Output API
+General Note: do not deploy secrets that are really secret! these secrets might be exploitable!

-functions
+## Build output API example:

-- api.js
+- functions/api/main.js

-static
+- functions/env.js

-- index.html
+- static/index.html
-- main.js
+- static/main.js

-/api -> functions/api.js
+The signature of a function is `export default async (request: Request) => Promise<Response>`.\

-/api/some/sub/path -> functions/api.js
+A function can access env vars by using process.env

-/index.html -> static/index.html
+## How inbound traffic would be handled by which resource from the build output:

-/main.js -> static/main.js
+- `/api` -> `functions/api/main.js` (runtime worker exec)

-/some/random/path -> static/index.html
+- `/api/some/sub/path` -> `functions/main/api.js` (runtime worker exec)

-if a static file exists with same name as a function, the function is served
+- `/index.html` -> `static/index.html` (runtime serve static)

-do not deploy secrets that are really secret! these secrets might be exploitable!
+- `/main.js` -> `static/main.js` (runtime serve static)

-a function can access env vars by process.env
+- `/some/random/path` -> `static/index.html` (runtime serve static)

-the signature of a function is `export default async (request: Request) => Promise<Response>`
+- Edge case: If a static file exists with same name as a function, the function is served